zahir2000/Covid19-Stats/README.md

 # Covid19-Stats

 A simple shiny app about Covid19 Stats.
-The data is scraped from [Worldometers.info](https://www.worldometers.info/coronavirus/) each the page is loaded so it provides daily case updates.
+The data is scraped from [Worldometers.info](https://www.worldometers.info/coronavirus/) each time the page is loaded so it provides daily case updates.

 Provides daily cases on:
 - Total Cases